 - What was life like inside the camps?

 - How did they adjust after the camps were closed?

-The Gilder Lehrman article, From Citizen to Enemy: The Tragedy of Japanese Internment (Julie Des Jardins), will explain the historical facts related to these lyrics (Please note that you will need to create an account to access Gilder Lehrman resources).
+The Gilder Lehrman article, From Citizen to Enemy: The Tragedy of Japanese Internment (Julie Des Jardins), will explain the historical facts related to these lyrics.
 Fear of the Japanese Americans committing espionage was rampant, and that was a reason given for imprisoning these people.
 During the course of the war, ten people were convicted of spying for Japan, but all were white.